Sartorius AG: Recent history (since 2000)

-Sartorius AG acquired the remaining shares in Viva Science and is now the sole owner.
+Sartorius AG subsequently acquired the remaining shares in Viva Science, becoming the sole owner of the company.

-In 2005, Sartorius acquired 100% of the shares of Omnimark Instrument Corporation, Arizona, United States.
-Omnimark is a producer of moisture analyzers.
+In 2005, Sartorius acquired 100 percent of the shares of Omnimark Instrument Corporation, based in Arizona, United States.
+Omnimark manufactures moisture analyzers.

-Sartorius merged its biotechnology division with the French biotech company Stedim S.A. in 2007.
-The resulting Sartorius Stedim Biotech (SSB) is listed on the Paris stock exchange.
+In 2007, Sartorius merged its biotechnology division with the French biotechnology company Stedim S.A.
+The resulting entity, Sartorius Stedim Biotech (SSB), is listed on the Paris Stock Exchange.

-Sartorius took over the Toha Plast GmbH, which now operates under the name Sartorius Stedim Plastics.
+That same year, Sartorius acquired Toha Plast GmbH, which now operates under the name Sartorius Stedim Plastics.

-Through its subgroup, SSB Sartorius acquired the Swiss-based Wave Biotech AG in 2008.
-Wave Biotech is a provider of single-use bioreactors.
+In 2008, through its subgroup Sartorius Stedim Biotech, the company acquired Swiss-based Wave Biotech AG, a provider of single-use bioreactors.

-In 2011, Sartorius acquired the liquid handling business of the Finnish laboratory specialists Biohit.
-This acquisition expanded Sartorius' product portfolio to include laboratory instruments.
+In 2011, Sartorius acquired the liquid handling business of the Finnish laboratory equipment manufacturer Biohit.
+This acquisition expanded the company's portfolio of laboratory instruments.

-A new production building for the injection molding of plastic parts was opened in Göttingen in 2013.
-In the same year, the new Asia sales center of the Sartorius Group was inaugurated in Shanghai, from which all sales and marketing activities for China and for the entire Asia region are controlled.
+In 2013, a new production building for injection moulding of plastic parts was opened in Göttingen.
+In the same year, Sartorius inaugurated its Asia sales centre in Shanghai, coordinating sales and marketing activities for China and the wider Asia region.

-In 2015, Sartorius Acquired the cell line and process development company Cellca.
-By 2017, the subsidiary Sartorius Stedim Cellca was in operation, operating out of a rented facility in Laupheim, but by 2019 a new facility was slated to be occupied in the Eselsberg district of Ulm.
+In 2015, Sartorius acquired the cell line and process development company Cellca.
+By 2017, the subsidiary Sartorius Stedim Cellca was operating from a rented facility in Laupheim.
+A new facility in Ulm-Eselsberg was planned and later occupied in 2019.

-The company acquired two North American flow cytometry companies in 2016.
-These companies were IntelliCyt, acquired for $90 million and ViroCyt, acquired for $16 million.
+In 2016, Sartorius acquired two North American flow cytometry companies: IntelliCyt for US$90 million and ViroCyt for US$16 million.

-In July, the company, through SSB, acquired kSep Systems, which specialized in preparative centrifugation for recombinant proteins, vaccines, and cell therapy products.
+In July 2017, Sartorius Stedim Biotech acquired kSep Systems, a company specialising in preparative centrifugation for recombinant proteins, vaccines, and cell therapy products.

-In November, the SSB subdivision opened a new bioanalytical and biosafety testing facility in Boston.
+In November 2017, Sartorius Stedim Biotech opened a new bioanalytical and biosafety testing facility in Boston.

-The company acquired cell-based assay and instrumentation firm Essen BioScience in 2017 from private equity owner SFW Capital Partners, for $320 million.
+Later in 2017, Sartorius acquired the cell-based assay and instrumentation company Essen BioScience from private equity firm SFW Capital Partners for US$320 million.

-A co-development agreement between Sartorius' Cellca subsidiary and Synpromics began to test Synpromics' customized synthetic promoters on Cellca's CHO Expression Platform.

-Another co-development agreement was inked with Nova Biomedical to develop a system for large-scale testing of diverse cell culture conditions.
+In the same period, Sartorius' Cellca subsidiary entered a co-development agreement with Synpromics to test customised synthetic promoters on Cellca's CHO expression platform, and another agreement with Nova Biomedical to develop a system for large-scale testing of diverse cell culture conditions.

-In 2019, the company acquired the Israel cell culture media developer and manufacturer Biological Industries.
+In 2019, Sartorius acquired the Israeli cell culture media developer and manufacturer Biological Industries.

-The company acquired selected assets of Danaher Corporation, including products for the research and development of cell therapies in 2020.
+In 2020, the company acquired selected assets from Danaher Corporation, including products for the research and development of cell therapies.

-In 2021, the company acquired the German cell culture media manufacturer Xell AG, the German cell and gene therapy raw materials supplier CellGenix GmbH and the German bioanalytic company ALS Automated Lab Solutions GmbH.
+In 2021, Sartorius acquired the German cell culture media manufacturer Xell AG, the cell and gene therapy raw materials supplier CellGenix GmbH, and the bioanalytical company ALS Automated Lab Solutions GmbH.

-In 2025, Sartorius partnered with Tulip Interfaces to integrate Tulip's platform with Sartorius' Biobrain automation suite in 2025.
+In 2025, Sartorius partnered with Tulip Interfaces to integrate Tulip's platform with the Sartorius Biobrain automation suite.